openstack/neutron-specs/specs/liberty/qos-api-extension.rst

 Community, specially telcos and operators has been looking for a way to introduce QoS capabilities into neutron managed SDNs.
-For some use cases priorization and low jitter is fundamental to some types of applications for example voice over IP, or video streaming.
+For some use cases prioritization and low jitter is fundamental to some types of applications for example voice over IP, or video streaming.

 Implementation
 ==============